richgel999/ufo_data/README.md

 ## Event 131
 Date: 8/1944
 Description: Twelve dismantled V-2 rockets were shipped to Japan.
 These left Bordeaux in August 1944 on the transport U-boats U-219 and U-195, which reached Jakarta in December 1944.
 A civilian V-2 expert was a passenger on U-234, bound for Japan in May 1945 when the war ended in Europe.
-The fate of these V-2 rockets is unknown
+The fate of these V-2 rockets is unknown.
 Type: aerospace
 Reference: [Wikipedia](https://en.wikipedia.org/wiki/V-2_rocket#Operational_history)